auth0/docs/articles/lock-vs-auth0js.md

 * Your business process includes many of the user cases that Lock provides out of the box: Enterprise logins, database with password policies, signup and password reset, authentication using social providers, and using avatars;
 * You want a login box that can be consistently reused in multiple areas.

-## Auth0.js
+## Custom User Interfaces

-**Auth0.js** allows you to trigger the authentication process and handle the response.
-Unlike Lock, auth0.js does **not** include a user interface.
-You are, however, free to customize the behavior and flow of your process, so if your business needs aren't met by the standardized **Lock** behavior or if you have a complex custom process, this option would be a better fit.
+The **auth0.js** library and the **Authentication API** allow you to implement a customized process to trigger the signup/authentication process and handle the response.
+You are free to customize the behavior and flow of your process, so if your business needs aren't met by the standardized **Lock** behavior or if you have a complex custom process, this option would be a better fit.

-In addition, you have complete control over the implementation of the user experience for authentication/signup flow, UI-related aspects such as layout, look and feel, branding, internationalization, RTL support, and so on.
+Unlike **Lock**, neither of these includes a user interface.
+As such, you have complete control over the implementation of the user experience for authentication/signup flow, UI-related aspects such as layout, look and feel, branding, internationalization, RTL support, and so on.

-You should consider using auth0.js for your app(s) if:
+You should consider using a custom user interface in conjunction with the auth0.js library or the Authentication API for your app(s) if:

 * You have strict requirements for how the user interface should appear;
 * You are comfortable with HTML, CSS, and JavaScript;